Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 Regular readers of the Florent Schmitt Website + Blog know that the primary focus of the site’s content is on the composer’s remarkable musical legacy.
 For a person whose creative career spanned more than seven decades during the time of greatest innovation in classical music — and whose own catalogue consists of some 138 opus numbers plus a variety of additional items — there is more than enough material to focus on the music alone.

-But as with many musicians whose lives were lived within the context of the 20th century’s momentous socio-political “innovations” that often had catastrophic results for the societies and individuals caught up in all the the experimentation, Florent Schmitt was not immune to the events of the day — nor to the consequences of the choices that he made in the process.
+But as with many musicians whose lives were lived within the context of the 20th century’s momentous socio-political “innovations” that sometimes had catastrophic implications for the societies and individuals caught up in all of the experimentation, Florent Schmitt was not immune to the events of the day — nor to the consequences of the choices that he made in the process.

 The situation for French musicians during the 1930s and 1940s makes for particularly interesting study.
 History teaches us that France was woefully ill-prepared to fight a second major war barely two decades after enduring the massive bloodshed of the First World War.
 Entire sections of northern France were rendered a wasteland during that four-year conflict, and the years that followed were marked by wild pendulum swings in policy as various French governments sought ways to prevent a reoccurrence of such trauma.